 John “Mac” McLaughlin had first come to Reno as an FBI agent in the 1920s to investigate money laundering in Reno banks.
 He was then dispatched to Reno a second time in 1934 to investigate the mysterious disappearance of local banker Roy Frisch just before he had been subpoenaed to testify in New York at the federal trial of William J. Graham and James C. McKay.
 Katherine Kimball together with her young son Robert had come to Reno for a divorce.
 Mac McLaughlin and Katherine were married shortly thereafter and had two more sons.
 David McLaughlin also recalled that his father left the FBI because “it bothered my mother that he had to be gone so much.”
 After leaving the FBI, Mac McLaughlin practiced law in Reno for years and then served on the bench as a U.S. Commissioner.

-This large two-story home sits on a 2.9-acre parcel and is of the Colonial Revival style, consisting of 5,065 square feet plus a 1,395 square foot finished basement (which originally contained two maids’ rooms and a children’s playroom), and has four bedrooms and three full bathrooms and two half bathrooms.
-Interesting architectural features include the large-scale open portico along the side of the original house; the Federal entrance flanked by sidelights and a fanlight; and classic columns with rams’ horns.
+This large two-story home sits on a 2.9-acre parcel and is of the Neoclassical Revival style, consisting of 5,065 square feet plus a 1,395-square-foot finished basement (which originally contained two maids’ rooms and a children’s playroom), and has four bedrooms and three full bathrooms and two half bathrooms.
+Interesting architectural features include the large-scale open portico along the side of the original house; the Federal entrance flanked by sidelights and a fanlight; and classic columns with volutes.
 The formal living room features original dentil crown molding.
 Ed Parsons also designed the 1948 guesthouse including three bedrooms and four bathrooms and the pool, keeping as much as possible with original design.